Pain at the Back of the Ankle

 - Getting an accurate diagnosis to allow optimal treatment.

-- Do not repeatedly testing it.
+- Do not repeatedly test it.

 - Avoid aggressively stretching the back of the ankle, especially if it is a tendinopathy.